 - Psychological: personality type, emotions

-- Physiological: anthropometric characteristics, i.e., measurements and proportions of body
+- Physiological: anthropometric characteristics, i.e., measurements and proportions of the body

 - Pathological: for example trauma, neurological diseases, musculoskeletal anomalies, psychiatric disorders